zubanls/zuban-docs/features.md

 However, it will likely begin type checking untyped code in the near future, gradually diverging further from Mypy's default behavior."

-In Mypy-compatible mode, ZubanLS passes over 95% of Mypy's relevant test suite, closely matching Mypy's behavior.
+In Mypy-compatible mode, Zuban passes over 95% of Mypy's relevant test suite, closely matching Mypy's behavior.

 If you're experiencing issues but are otherwise satisfied with performance, you